max-mapper/get-dat/markdown/03-working-with-json.md

 {"name":"bob", "age": "34"}
 ```

+Run `cat people.json` to verify that the data has been written to the file successfully.

 Make sure you are still in the same freshly initialized dat repository folder from the previous lessons (e.g. check that you can still see the `.dat` folder).

 ## Import the JSON into dat